 4. Who pays owner's title insurance in New Jersey?

 The seller usually pays for the owner's title insurance in New Jersey.

-- How To Sell a House By Owner in New Jersey: Planning to sell your house on your own?
+- How To Sell a House Without a Realtor in New Jersey: Planning to sell your house on your own?
 Check out this guide!

 - Flat Fee MLS New Jersey: Top 7 companies that list your house on the MLS for a flat fee with reviews.

 - Selling a House As Is in New Jersey: If you want to sell your house in New Jersey without incurring any repair charges, then check out this blog on the ‘as-is’ approach.

 - How Much is Title Insurance in New Jersey: Read the blog to know how much is title insurance in New Jersey.

 - Average Cost of Home Appraisal in New Jersey: Read further to know about the home appraisal costs in New Jersey.